 The global fluorochemicals market size is expected to expand at a CAGR of 4.3% over the forecast period.
-Increasing installation of HVAC systems in the manufacturing and automotive sectors is expected to augment application of refrigerants and thus likely to fuel demand for fluorochemicals.
+Increasing installation of HVAC systems in the manufacturing and automotive sectors is expected to augment the application of refrigerants and thus likely to fuel demand for fluorochemicals.

 High resistance to organic solvents, acids, and bases offered by fluorochemicals is a critical factor expected to drive the product demand in automotive, electronics, and construction applications over the forecast period.
-However, credible threat from ammonia as a substitute product owing to its low cost and regulatory developments can restrain the fluorochemicals market growth in the coming years.
+However, the credible threat from ammonia as a substitute product owing to its low cost and regulatory developments can restrain the fluorochemicals market growth in the coming years.

 Hydrofluorides are expected to witness gains on account of rise in the aluminum production, largely driven by its increasing use in the automotive and construction sectors.
 Demand for the product in aluminum production is expected to expand at a CAGR of 3.8% over the forecast period.

 Adoption of Montreal and Kyoto Protocols in Europe and North America and regulations regarding restriction on chemicals with high global warming potential (GWP) are expected to impact the demand for fluorocarbons including CFC and HCFC.

 Fluorocarbons dominated the market, accounting for over 50.0% share of global volume in 2013.
 It is expected to lose share to inorganic and polymer counterparts owing to stringent regulations in the U.S. and Canada to phase out CFC and HCFC compounds.

 Fluoropolymers are expected to witness significant gains and expand at a CAGR of 10.2% in terms of volume over the forecast period.
 Increasing consumption of fluoropolymers in the electronics, construction, and automotive industries on account of properties like high tensile strength and electrical insulation is expected to have a positive impact on the segment growth over the forecast period.